 Although deregulation produced massive gains among consumers, the future of the industry may not be as promising as before.
 Newly entered companies, Air Do, Skymark Airlines, and Skynet Asia, are not thriving.
-Air Do has failed once, restructured, and now has affiliation with ANA, while Skymark and Skynet are surviving.
-The number one JAL and the number three JAS merged and integrated their network last year, so that there are only two major airlines in Japan now.
+Air Do has failed twice, restructured, and now has affiliation with ANA, while Skymark and Skynet are just surviving.
+The number one, JAL and the number three, JAS merged and integrated their network in 2002, so that there are only two major airlines in Japan now.

 Even in major countries in the world, airline failure and mergers are in progress.
-Many companies failed and taken over by others or rehabilitated with protection from creditors: Swiss Airlines, United Airlines, Air Canada, Air New Zealand.
-Some of the reasons for the difficulty among major airlines in the world may be common-such as SARS and 9-11-but many of them are idiosyncratic.
+Many companies failed one way or another: for example, Swiss Airlines, United Airlines, Air Canada, and Air New Zealand have gone through failure and restructuring recently.
+They were taken over by others or rehabilitated with protection from creditors.
+Some of the reasons of the difficulties among major airlines in the world may be common-such as SARS and 9-11-but many of them are idiosyncratic.
 As airline services became global, and several hub-and-spoke systems have become successful, and some others failed.
-The mergers and failures have barely come to Japan and its neighboring countries in Asia.
-The decision to allow a merger of JAL and JAS is a first of major mergers in the region.
+The wave in mergers and failures of airline companies have barely come to Japan and its neighboring countries in Asia.
+The merger of JAL and JAS is a first of major mergers in the region.